lbausch/SQLgreyGUI/README.md

 ## Installation in 7 steps
 1. grab a copy of the code (download [master.zip](https://github.com/lbausch/SQLgreyGUI/archive/master.zip) or use `git clone https://github.com/lbausch/SQLgreyGUI.git`)
-2. make your webserver use the `/code/public/` directory as document root
+2. make your webserver use the `public` directory as document root
-3. rename `/code/config-dist.php` to `/code/config.php`, `/code/app/config/app-dist.php` to `/code/app/config/app.php` and `/code/app/config/mail-dist.php` to `/code/app/config/mail.php`.
+3. rename `config-dist.php` to `config.php`, `app/config/app-dist.php` to `app/config/app.php` and `app/config/mail-dist.php` to `app/config/mail.php`.
 Adjust the settings to your needs.
 4. run `composer update` to install all necessary dependencies
 5. run `php artisan migrate --force` to create the database tables
 6. run `php artisan db:seed --force` to create an admin user